Research Experience Placements (REP) FAQs

-REP students will be made an employee of the hosting University and will receive a salary for the duration of the placement at a minimum level of the national living wage, as well as a contribution towards research and training expenses of up to £500.
+REP students will be made an employee of the host University and will receive a salary for the duration of the placement at National Living Wage, as well as a contribution towards research and training expenses of up to £500.

-There are no further funds available for relocation or living expenses and students must be resident in the UK during the placement.
+There are no further funds available for relocation or living expenses.

 How to apply

-REP students will benefit from the guidance of supervisors at the host University and also mentorship from a SUPER DTP PhD student will be available at the host University as well to provide mentorship.
+REP students will benefit from the guidance of supervisors at the host University.
+A SUPER DTP PhD student will be available at the host University as well to provide mentorship.

-REP students, along with their project supervisor at the hosting organisation, will be required to complete a brief report for NERC on the outcome of the placement.
+Each REP student will be required to complete a brief report on the outcome of the placement.
 Further details will be sent to successful students.